In case you hadn’t noticed, I’m not a fan of friction. Nobody is, really.

 Then, channel most of your energy into improving the quality of those steps.
 Four steps on a straight line with clear instructions are obviously superior to four steps in a zig-zag maze with no instructions.

-So, if a certain task on your website takes five clicks, that’s OK!
-People are fine with whatever number of clicks it takes, as long as each click is obvious and helpful.
+So, if a certain task on your website requires five clicks, that’s OK!
+People are usually fine with whatever number of clicks it takes, as long as each click is obvious and helpful.
 What will drive them crazy is if they can’t figure out what to click next because of bad content strategy, or user interface elements that are poorly designed and written.

 Or, if you own a restaurant and it takes 30 minutes to perfectly cook a certain meat, then do that!
 Your customers will be happy to wait for quality food — but what will anger them is the friction caused by burned meat cooked too long, or undercooked meat that leads to food poisoning.

 Likewise, if you’re writing an educational blog post, it doesn’t matter whether it takes 500 words or 5,000 words to explain the concept.
-Use the exact amount of words necessary — no more, no less.
+Use the exact number of words necessary — no more, no less.

 Which is why this post ends… now.